 He has also been responsible for many pioneering designs.
 The Manor Mobile, in 1973, was the world's first, purpose-designed, 24 track mobile recording studio.

-This began as a disc-cutting room, designed by Philip Newell, but heavily based on the other control rooms at The Townhouse, designed by Tom Hidley and constructed by Eastlake Audio.
+This began as a disc-cutting room, designed by Philip Newell, but heavily based on the other control rooms at The Town House which had been designed by Tom Hidley and constructed by Eastlake Audio.

 Since the mid 1980s, collaboration with universities has been an essential part of the development of Philip Newell's designs, both acoustically and electro-acoustically.
-The work has usually been of a generic nature, not restricted to specific products, and the results have been widely published as papers, articles or books, and are thus in the public domain.
+The work has usually been of a generic nature, not restricted to specific products, and the results have been widely published as papers, articles, or in books, and are thus in the public domain.